 However, there are many rules for flying with wine and alcohol, which vary between countries and airlines, so we recommend reading our guide to flying with wine and alcohol for more detailed information.

 Because of the rules and restrictions surrounding liquids when travelling, if a food is spreadable, such as cream cheese, peanut butter, then it falls under the liquid category, as it is a semi-liquid.
 This means that you can still transport cream cheese or nutella if you wish, but it must be transported in a container measuring less than 100ml.
+This is important to note as some jars of nutella will be allowed and others wont.

 Like spreadable foods, foods that are carried in a can have to follow the same rules if they can be poured spread.
 For example, jams, jellies, honey, dips or soup all will have to be decanted into containers of 100ml (3.4 ounces) or less.
 Because of how canned foods appear on the X-ray machines, however, canned foods are recommended to be packed in checked bags.